cedev935/Python-boring/README.md

 **Support**

-Sorry, we can't deal with any issues.
+Sorry, we can't deal with any issues until 2021-06-08.

 ## Getting Start